 I wasn’t allowed in the kitchen much but my parents did make an exception for my bread making endeavors.
 I experimented and by the time I was sixteen I spent my days off from work experimenting with sour dough, rye, wheat, salt rising, oatmeal, and almost any other yeast bread you can imagine.

 Buttermilk bread has always been one of my favorites because of the texture, flavor, and lightness.

 It’s kind of funny that I never baked a cake or cookies until after I was married, though.
 Talk about putting the cart before the horse, right?

 I like to buy a large quantity of yeast (affiliate link).
 It’s much cheaper that way and it will last in a tightly sealed jar in the refrigerator for a long time.

 I realized as I was writing this that I have a super simple recipe for croissants that I haven’t shared.
 I promise I will get that up here soon.
-If I don’t please head on into the RestlessChipotle Facebook page and remind me, ‘k?
+If I don’t please head on into the RestlessChipotle Facebook page or the new RestlessChipotle Community and remind me, ‘k?